followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/scrolling/showScrollbar.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the scrollbar display policy.
+Specifies when to show the scrollbar.
 <!--/shortDescription-->

 <!--fullDescription-->